patijoe/Brastlewark-people/README.md

   - Details: personal info card <br>
   - Filter: it is possible to filtrate for name <br>

-* The imges are been used like a backgroung img to prevent possible diferents users images sizes <br>
+* The images are been used like a backgroung img to prevent possible diferents users images sizes <br>

 * To prevent API asynchrony, in Details component exists a ternary condicional <br>

 * It is possible to filter in upper case and lower case <br>

-* When the details page returns to home page, the filter es clear <br>
+* When the details page returns to home page, the filter is clear <br>

 * The project is publicated in gitHub pages